incrediblecrayon/nanfl/README.md

-# nanfl
+# NaNFL
-Not Actually the National Football League
+Not a National Football League

 # Local Environment Configuration
 Instructions for first run.
 Docker is not required but it makes things a little easier.